salimsara/Projects/README.md

-## About
+# Portfolio
 Welcome to my portfolio repository!
 This space contains projects I’ve worked on during my university studies and personal learning.
 The projects reflect my skills in software development, data science, and coding.

 **Disclaimer:** This repository is continuously updated as I work on new projects and refine existing ones.
 Some projects may still be a work in progress, which will be mentioned in the description if applicable.

-## Technologies & Tools
+## Technologies & tools

-Here are some of the technologies and tools I’ve used in my projects:
+Here are some of the technologies and tools I’ve used in my presented projects:

 **Programming Languages:**
 - Python